What are Inhalants?

 Use of inhalants dates to early human history.
 Ancient inhalant use is known primarily because it related to mystical practices of which there is written record.
 Spiritual leaders inhaled fumes from incense, oils, or perfumes to alter consciousness.

 By the early 19th century, people began using inhalants for intoxication.
 The law did not regulate the use of common anesthetics, such as nitrous oxide, ether, and chloroform and they could be bought openly.
 The upper classes considered use of these inhalants as a polite and inexpensive way to get drunk.

 Use of ether as a recreational drug increased in the U.S. in the 1920s during Prohibition when alcohol was illegal.

 While there are some state laws regarding inhalants, such as a minimum age for buying glue for models, they are not controlled by federal legislation.

 These are liquid inhalants that transform into gasses at room temperature.
 They include hair spray, paint thinner, nail polish removers, glues, dry-cleaning fluids (such as perchloroethylene), gasoline, correction fluid, and felt-tip coloring markers.

-These inhalants are substances sprayed from cans under pressure provided by chemical propellants.
-They include paints, hair sprays, deodorants, computer cleaning products and vegetable oils.
+This category includes substances sprayed from cans under pressure provided by chemical propellants.
+They include paints, hair sprays, deodorants, vegetable oils, and computer- and camera-cleaning products.